strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Send email using lifecycle hooks

 [Lifecycle hooks](/developer-docs/latest/development/backend-customization/models.md#lifecycle-hooks) can be used to trigger an email based on administrator actions in the admin panel.
-For example, an editor can receive an email each time an author submits new content.
+For example, an editor can receive an email each time an author creates a new content entry in the Content Manager.

 ```jsx